scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   The same fix needs to be done for contextual glyph substitution.

 -   29-Aug-2003
-    -   FontForge failed to display the morx table if all it contained were simple substitutions.
+    -   websharpstudios failed to display the morx table if all it contained were simple substitutions.
-    -   FontForge generated incorrect simple substitution (AAT) tables if it found a substitution with no valid elements
+    -   websharpstudios generated incorrect simple substitution (AAT) tables if it found a substitution with no valid elements
     -   New problem for find problems.
 Check for characters with more than 1500 points in them.
-    -   FontForge will now draw selected points in a different color (currently yellow), and draws them bolder.
+    -   websharpstudios will now draw selected points in a different color (currently yellow), and draws them bolder.
 This makes them stand out better for Find Problems (but also makes it harder to distinguish between corner and curved points).
-    -   Redid the way FontForge handled arabic forms in AAT.
+    -   Redid the way websharpstudios handled arabic forms in AAT.
 Old method was cleaner but depended on behavior which is unspecified in Apple's docs.

 -   27-Aug-2003
     -   **The preference dlg has been broken since about 12 July.
         Anything on the Preference-\>Font Info tab is probably wrong.**
-    -   FontForge wasn't always getting the script/lang right when filling in the fields of the New Substitution dlg.
+    -   websharpstudios wasn't always getting the script/lang right when filling in the fields of the New Substitution dlg.
     -   The newly generated apple state machines for context/chaining were quite wrong.
 I hope I've got them right now.
     -   The []PSNames checkbox (in Generate Font, Options dlg) did the opposite of what it was documented to do.
 Behavior has been changed to conform to the documentation (and expectations).
-    -   FontForge would crash when loading some sfd files from a few months ago.
+    -   websharpstudios would crash when loading some sfd files from a few months ago.

 -   26-Aug-2003